 Toda Escritura es inspirada por Dios y útil para enseñar, para reprender, para corregir, para instruir en justicia, a fin de que el hombre de Dios sea perfecto, equipado para toda buena obra. – 2 Timoteo 3:16-17

-There are many wonderful English-language Bible translations available today.
+There are many wonderful English-language (and other) Bible translations available today.
 However, one must choose a Bible with the utmost care, as some translations water down Christ’s deity or make other liberal concessions to the truth of God’s Word.

 BIBLE TYPES